pbrisbin/renters-reality/README.md

-# Bad Boston Landlords
+# Renters' reality

-A simple, crowdsourcing site where renters in the Boston area can create or search for complaints by either Landlord name or Property.
+A simple, crowdsourcing site where renters can create or search for reviews by Landlord name or Property.